mdumfart/BlazorPoll/README.md

 # BlazorPoll

 BlazorPoll is a prototype for creating and voting on single/multiple choice polls.
-The intention is a proof of work for Microsoft Blazor Webassembly.
+The goal is a proof of work for Microsoft Blazor WebAssembly.

 ## Prerequisites